August 3, 2020

 The problem is, many people do not take animal interests or issues seriously.
 Much of society give no thought as to where their food (meat) comes from, how the animals suffer, and how the meat is processed.
 My students in “Animals in Human Society” course often say they had no idea what really goes on with the animals when it comes to food production prior to taking the course.
 They also comment on how “awful” other animals are treated in the name of science.
 One goal of my course is to present the facts, and at the conclusion, it’s really up to the students if they take what they learned and make any changes to better the lives of animals, the environment, and perhaps themselves by becoming better consumers, vegetarians, or Vegan.
 It’s been suggested by well-respected physicians that a plant based diet is a much heathier than an animal based.
 I personally feel better eating a plant based diet and sleep better knowing that no animal suffered and died to feed my appetite.

 As a “civilized” society we must recognize that animals are amazing creatures that share our planet and take into consideration their needs.
 There needs include to be loved, live free (wild animals need to be left in the wild), not forced to satisfy the “needs” or desires of humans, not to be experimented on, not live in factory farms and fed liquid diets, and realize they deserve our respect to be the creatures they are.
-We must recognize the variety of situations in which animals enhance and promote human health and well-being, something humans often take for granite.
+We must recognize the variety of situations in which animals enhance and promote human health and well-being, something humans often take for granted.

 As Marc Bekoff writes in “The Animal Manifesto” (2010) “if animals can think and feel” and we know they do, what would animals “think and feel about the ways humans treat them?” (p.
 8).
 Bekoff (2010) writes that all animals share the Earth and we must coexist; animals think and feel; animals have and deserve compassion; connection breeds caring, alienation breeds disrespect; our world is not compassionate to animals; and acting compassionately helps all beings and our world (pp.8-9).